isomerpages/mol-services/_move-house/03d-community-activities.md

 More information on <a href="https://www.nparks.gov.sg/gardening/community-in-bloom-initiative" target="_blank">Community in Bloom initiative</a>.

-Or you could head out to explore the <a href="https://www.nparks.gov.sg/gardens-parks-and-nature/park-connector-network" target="_blank">park connector network</a> loop for a 'City in Nature' experience.
+Or you could head out for a 'City in Nature' experience by exploring the <a href="https://www.nparks.gov.sg/gardens-parks-and-nature/park-connector-network" target="_blank">neighborhood Park Connector Network</a> loop nearest to you.